Demat Account: Meaning, Importance & How to open Demat Account?

 Frequently asked questions ( FAQs)

-Q. Can we have multiple Demat Account?
+Q. Can I have multiple Demat Accounts?

 Q. Does the investor have to keep any minimum balance of securities in his account?